Capillary/ecom-api-document/source/includes/_customer.md

 ```

-**For an existing customer**: Authorizes an existing user account through OTP.

-**For a new customer**: Registers a new customer first and then authorizes the account through OTP
+Authorizes an existing user account through OTP for an existing customer; registers a new customer first and then authorizes the account through OTP for a new customer.

 <aside class="notice">
-When a customer logs in, he receives a unique `UserId` which is required for accessing and managing customer details through APIs.
+A unique userId generated for a customer `UserId` is required for making customer API calls.

-The customer has to be logged in to perform any customer related tasks such as fetching customer details, modifying customer details, updating profile attributes and so forth.
+Also, a customer should have logged in to perform any customer related tasks such as fetching customer details, modifying customer details, updating profile attributes and so forth.

 </aside>